Gabrielnero000/PBR-Playground/README.md

 Soon :)

 ### Triangles
-Triangles are the most common primitive because they are used to form complex meshes and objects, so lots of efforts was (and still is) made to create algorithims that can calculate a ray-triangle intersection
+Triangles are the most common primitive because they are used to form complex meshes and objects, so lots of efforts was (and still is) made to create algorithims that can calculate a ray-triangle intersection.

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!